nablarch/nablarch-document/en/application_framework/application_framework/libraries/code.rst

 .. _code-setup_table:

-Initial configuration to use the code valuep management function
+Initial configuration to use the code value management function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To use this function, create a table to manage the code and configure the information in a configuration file.